-The Phuket Light Rail was a proposed light rail transit system for the island of Phuket in Thailand.
+The Phuket Light Rail is a proposed light rail transit system for the island of Phuket in Thailand.

-The plan was for the railway to start at the airport in the north of the island, travel south to Phuket Town and end at Chalong.
+The plan is for the railway to start at the airport in the north of the island, travel south to Phuket Town and end at Chalong.
 The total length would be about 40km.
-In the future the line could be extended north from the airport to neighbouring Phang Nga Province.
+In the future, the line could be extended north from the airport to neighbouring Phang Nga Province.

-A plan for a light rail or monorail on Phuket was first proposed in the mid-2000’s, and the project was approved in 2015.
+A plan for a light rail or monorail in Phuket was first proposed in the mid-2000s, and the project was approved in 2015.
 Since then there have been annual announcements of its impending commencement, with more changes and cost increases every year.

 The project has been controversial for its cost and route choice, which doesn’t serve any of the popular beaches on the west coast.
 It also runs at grade on highways and streets, potentially causing more traffic problems.
 The route has since been modified to include more tunnels and elevated sections to avoid traffic.